When we got up this morning, I was pleasantly surprised by temps just

 |

-hard to follow when I can find it in the thick undergrowth, just keep going
+This faint trail is more like a ‘bushwhack’ when I can find it in the thick undergrowth, just keep going

-Trail.
+south above the creek.
 After the fence line turns west

 and I pass under the powerlines, this little trail heads uphill pretty steeply

-soon comes alongside a nice wet weather fall.
+soon comes alongside a wet weather fall.

 Then 100 yards further a flat area in the woods with a trailside

 campsite.
-The trail soon descends to
+The trail soon descends to Steele Creek.

-another nicer wet weather fall, this
+another nice wet weather fall, this

 one with three tiers.
-Here the

 |